High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Discussion

-Importantly, we report for the first time triggered TPI experiments for InP-based cavity-coupled QDs with emission wavelengths in the telecom C-band, which is crucial for applications in quantum information processing (QIP).
-We generate indistinguishable photons with a TPI visibility up to $V = \SI{19.3(26)}{\percent}$ and a post-selected value of $V_{\mathrm{PS}} = 99.8^{+0.2}_{-2.6}\si{\percent}$ at zero time delay, setting a new record for QDs emitting in the C-band.
-Previous results in the C-band were based either on droplet epitaxy InAs/InP QDs in planar structures~\cite{Anderson2021,Wells2022} or InAs QDs grown on GaAs followed by an InGaAs metamorphic buffer, also located in planar structures~\cite{Nawrath2019,Nawrath2021} or embedded in randomly placed CBGs~\cite{Nawrath2022}.
+Importantly, we report triggered TPI experiments for InP-based cavity-coupled QDs with emission wavelengths in the telecom C-band, which is crucial for applications in quantum information processing (QIP).
+We generate indistinguishable photons with a TPI visibility up to $V = \SI{19.3(26)}{\percent}$ and a post-selected value of $V_{\mathrm{PS}} = 99.8^{+0.2}_{-2.6}\si{\percent}$ at zero time delay.
+Previous reports on C-band QD-SPSs by other groups were based either on droplet epitaxy InAs/InP QDs in planar structures~\cite{Anderson2021,Wells2023} or InAs QDs grown on GaAs followed by an InGaAs metamorphic buffer, also located in planar structures~\cite{Nawrath2019,Nawrath2021} or embedded in randomly placed CBGs~\cite{Nawrath2023}.
+The photon coherence time measured using a Michelson interferometer is up to \SI{62(3)}{\pico\second} for the QD-CBG~\#2 under weak CW above-band excitation.

 Further improvement in the photon indistinguishability is of utmost importance for applications in QIP.
 This is challenged by the strong coupling of QDs to their semiconductor environment via charge and spin noise, both causing QD decoherence~\cite{Kuhlmann2013ChargeNoise,Thoma2016}.
-It is thus important to stabilize the QD environment, e.\,g. via electrical gates.
-In combination with coherent pumping schemes, such as two-photon resonant excitation, we expect a further improvement of the photon coherence time and hence indistinguishability~\cite{Reigue2019}.
+It is thus important to stabilize the QD environment by removing the excess charge carriers from the vicinity of QDs, e.\,g., by integrating them into a p-i-n junction, which is expected to increase the photon coherence and indistinguishability substantially.
+On the other hand, tuning the QD emission energy using strain~\cite{Joens2011,Zeuner2018}, or quantum-confined Stark effect~\cite{Zhai2020,Zhai2022}, would address the challenge of QD ensemble inhomogeneous broadening by fine-tuning the QD energy to match the cavity mode.
+The QD tuning is feasible using the reported approach but requires a different cavity design~\cite{Buchinger2023,Shih2023}.
+Implementing coherent optical pumping schemes, such as two-photon resonant excitation \cite{Vajner2024}, also for scalably fabricated devices, while avoiding the excess charge carriers that could originate, e.g., from the electrical QD excitation, is a crucial next step to further improve the photon coherence time and hence indistinguishability~\cite{Reigue2019}.

 Moreover, the InP material system used in our work appears to be advantageous for QD-based quantum photonic devices operating in the C-band and compared to GaAs-based devices.
 Despite the careful strain engineering involved in the epitaxy of QDs on GaAs~\cite{Sittig2022}, the metamorphic buffer complicates the device engineering and QD growth.
 In contrast, an unstrained InP system is free from threading dislocations that would be a source of dangling bonds causing non-radiative recombination, thus lowering the efficiency~\cite{Seravalli2011}.